anki-geo/ultimate-geography/CONTRIBUTING.md

 In Anki, when you keep on confusing two flags, you can't put them side by side to learn their visual differences.
 The _Flag similarity_ field works around this limitation by providing a concise description of the differences a flag has with another.
 It allows users to more easily learn to distinguish pairs of similar flags and perhaps come up with mnemonics to remember their respective countries.

 A note's _Flag similarity_ field contains a list of countries, each followed by a list of differences.
-For instance, the flag similarities for Iceland are written as follows: _Norway (red background, blue cross), Faroe Islands (white background, red and blue cross)_.
+In exported Anki decks, the flag similarities for Iceland are rendered as follows: _Norway (red background, blue cross), Faroe Islands (white background, red and blue cross)_.
+In source YAML, maintain these as structured Brain Brew messages with country `ref` variables and small qualifier `text` variables, as described in the contributor guide above.
 The list of differences must be **precise**, **clear**, and **concise**.
 Advanced [vexillological](https://en.wikipedia.org/wiki/Vexillology) terms should be avoided.

 Flag similarities are always **mutual**: if flag A is similar to flag B, then flag B is similar to flag A. To determine whether two flags are similar enough to warrant mutual _Flag similarity_ information, their differences must first be **identified** and **classified**.
 The following classification applies: